Wave Transit moves forward with controversial route changes

-HB: And a few months back, the city council was supposed to move forward a resolution that would fund their part of TransPro’s contract.
+And a few months back, Wilmington's City Council was supposed to move forward a resolution that would fund their part of TransPro’s contract.
 And they kept delaying that.
 And council members criticized TransPro because they don't like the ride-sharing model, and they don't think it's going to prioritize riders.
 They also wanted TransPro to have more local input.
 And Kevin O'Grady kind of kicked off that critique:

 “The vision I get in my head is that the poor people down on Baltic Avenue, they get a ride, the bus -- if they can get to it.
 But Mr. Big with his top hat and cigar is sitting in the backseat of his Uber, and it's being subsidized by the government.
 I mean, this is absurd.”